 *For more information, please visit the Campus Services website

 The Food Literacy Project (FLP) cultivates an understanding of food from the ground up.
 Education focuses on four integrated areas of food and society: sustainability, nutrition, food preparation and community.
-Ultimately, the project goal is to promote enduring knowledge, enabling consumers to make informed food choices.
+Ultimately, the project goal is to promote enduring knowledge and engagement in all aspects of our food system.

-Gardens: HUDS and FLP are sponsors of the Harvard Community Garden and also help to run gardens in the Houses.
+Gardens: HUDS and FLP are sponsors of the Harvard Community Garden.

 HUDS has partnered with the Harvard School of Public Health, Harvard University Health Services and members of the College and University communities to bring this project to the Harvard community.

 To get on our weekly mailing list (for updates on upcoming events, local jobs, and more), contact Margiana Petersen-Rockney, firstname.lastname@example.org.